summyalena/school-lib/README.md

 # Getting Started
 To get a local copy up and running follow these simple example steps:
---- To clone the github repo: git clone https://github.com/summyalena/school-lib/ cd school-lib
+--- To clone the github repo: git clone https://github.com/summyalena/school-lib.git cd school-lib
 On the command line, at the project's root, run bundle install to install app dependencies

+## Setup
+- To setup, kindly clone the github repo https://github.com/summyalena/school-lib.git
+- Navigate to school-lib file: cd school-lib
 ## Install
 --- npm run install